shaka-project/shaka-player-embedded/shaka/docs/symbolizing-crash-reports.md

 `Debug > Debug Workflow > Shared Libraries...`.
 Then give us the address for our shared library.

+If you have a debugger open in Visual Studio, open the "Modules" tab (if not open, select `Debug > Windows > Modules`).
+Then give us the "Address" for our library.

 If you have a crash log from an iOS device, there is a section for `Binary Images:` that lists the shared libraries.
 We need the one that matches the build ID you got before.
 To get logs for an attached device, open Xcode